NatLabRockies/routee-powertrain/docs/publishing_a_model.md

 After training a model with one of the `Trainer` classes, you can save it into the v2 registry layout that `LocalRegistry` and `S3Registry` understand.
-This page walks through writing a trained model into a local registry, picking a `config_slug`, and loading it back through `pt.load_model()`.
+This page walks through writing a trained model into a local registry, understanding the derived `config_slug`, and loading it back through `pt.load_model()`.

 ## The v2 Registry Layout